The Ultimate Dog-Friendly Guide to Houston

 @uptownparkopens in new tab

-Meanwhile, if you’re looking to shop for human goods, Uptown Park is Houston’s premier upscale shopping destination.
-The open-air mall is lined with restaurants and shops, many of which permit pets.
-Though, it’s always best to double-check before just strolling in.
+Meanwhile, if you’re looking to shop for yourself, Uptown Park opens in new tab is Houston’s premier upscale shopping destination.
+The open-air mall is lined with restaurants and shops, many of which allow pets.
+But it’s always best to double-check before just strolling in.
 Make sure to stop by Van Leeuwen for their on-dairy Peanut Butter and Banana Ice Cream for Dogs.

 Highland Village